 Let's see how we can use monads in computation.
 Let's consider a simple example where we have a list of pairs of Strings and Integers, representing a map from names to ages.
 Given two names (which may or may not be in the map), we want to compute the difference in ages.
 Let's first see how we could write this function without using monads.
-(We don't define the function lookup, but it has type $a \rightarrow [(a, b)] \rightarrow Maybe b$, and returns Nothing if the name isn't found in the list that represents the map.)
+(We don't define the function lookup, but it has type $a \to [(a, b)] \to Maybe b$, and returns Nothing if the name isn't found in the list that represents the map.)

 '''

-\begin{array}{l} \text{ageDiff}:: \text{String} \rightarrow \text{String} \rightarrow [(\text{String, Integer})] \rightarrow \text{ Maybe Integer} \\ \text{ageDiff n1 n2 ages =} \\ \textbf{case} \text{ lookup n1 ages of} \\ \text{Nothing} \rightarrow \text{Nothing} \\ \text{Just a1} \rightarrow \\ \textbf{case} \text{ lookup n2 ages of} \\ \text{Nothing} \rightarrow \text{Nothing} \\ \text{Just n2} \rightarrow \\ \text{Just (abs (a1 - a2))} \end{array}
+ageDiff :: String \rightarrow String \rightarrow [(String, Integer)]\rightarrow Maybe Integer ageDiff n1 n2 ages = case lookup n1 ages of Nothing \rightarrow Nothing Just a1 \rightarrow case lookup n2 ages of Nothing \rightarrow Nothing Just a2 \rightarrow Just (abs (a1 - a2))

 '''